New Zealand has great wind resources, which are making an increasing contribution to our electricity supply.

 Turbines generate electricity between specific high and low wind speeds, shutting down when wind exceeds a turbine’s maximum level.
 Blade size determines a turbine’s maximum power output.

-Turbines range in size from 1 kW domestic units to Europe’s offshore 7 MW turbines.
-The largest capacity wind turbines in New Zealand are the 3 MW units at the Tararua wind farm.
+Turbines range in size from 1 kW domestic units to Europe’s offshore 12 MW turbines.
+The largest capacity wind turbines in New Zealand are the 3 MW units at the Tararua and Mahinerangi wind farms.

 Pros and cons of wind energy

 New Zealand’s windswept landscape gives us one of the best wind resources in the world.
 Wind turbines don’t produce greenhouse gas emissions as they generate electricity and are easy to remove, making wind power one of the most environmentally friendly forms of electricity generation.
-Wind energy infrastructure is also fast to build.
+Wind energy infrastructure is also fast to build relative to hydro and geothermal power stations.

 International studies show wind farms have no effect on health.
 Some people object to the sight of wind farms and the noise they make but stricter building codes for farms and noise standards for turbines have made wind-powered generation quieter.
 Wind power is a popular among New Zealanders, with three-quarters of us supporting wind farms.